victorialynndavis16-cyber/ocm-ai-toolkit/README.md

 ## Current Limitations

 - The prototype uses deterministic scoring logic only.
-- It does not call an external AI API.
+- It does not call external APIs.
-- Recommendations are based on the lowest-scoring readiness dimensions.
-- Workshop agendas are generated from a fixed structure.
 - Scores are directional and should be paired with stakeholder discussion.

-## Next Planned Enhancements

-- Add richer question-level scoring under each dimension.
-- Add downloadable diagnostic reports.
-- Add configurable intervention libraries by industry or function.
-- Add optional AI-generated summaries after guardrails are defined.
-- Add session storage or export options for workshop facilitation.
+- Recommended actions and agendas are generated from fixed templates.
+- Friction-oriented questions are reverse-scored so higher final scores always indicate stronger operating discipline.